- Embassy Madrid

 If you are visiting Spain, Andorra, Equatorial Guinea or Australia, I wish you a pleasant stay.

 Ambassador, Australian Embassy, Spain.

-Closure of the Australian Honorary Consulate in Barcelona
+Opening of the new Australian Honorary Consulate in Barcelona

 Work at the Embassy:

-At present there are no employment vacancies available.
+- At this time there are no vacancies available at the Embassy.